Virginia Court Records

 VirginiaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on VirginiaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in Virginia?
+What is a Tort Case, and What Does It Involve in Virginia?

-- The name of the person involved in the record, unless said person is a juvenile
+- The name of the record subject, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved, including information such as the city, county, or state that person resides in or was accused in.

 What is Virginia Tort Law?